oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 </details>

-## Step 4: Pushing your images to a container repository
+## Task 4: Pushing your images to a container repository

 The docker container images are currently only held locally, that's not good if you want to distribute them or run them in other locations.
 We can save the images in an external repository, This could be public - e.g. dockerhub.com, private to your organization or in a cloud registry like the Oracle OCIR.
 Note that if you wanted to there are docker image save and docker image load commands that will save and load image files from a tar ball, but that's unlikely to be as easy to use as a repository, especially when trying to manage distribution across a large enterprise environment.

-### Step 4a: Getting your docker credentials and other information
+### Task 4a: Getting your docker credentials and other information

 There are a few details (registry id, authentication tokens and the like) you will need to get before you push your images.
 Note that this is needed for the Oracle Cloud Infrastructure Registry, if you use another registry the details needed there may differ.